yury-lysogorskiy/lammps/doc/src/fix_atom_weight_apip.rst

   #. average compute time for one atom using the fast pair_style
   #. average compute time for one atom using the precise pair_style
-  #. average compute time of lambda_input for one atom
+  #. average compute time of lambda/input/apip for one atom
-  #. average compute time of lambda/zone for one atom
+  #. average compute time of lambda/zone/apip for one atom

 The compute times are computed as average of all processors that measured at least one computation of the corresponding style.